Rapid Black Hole Spin-down by Thick Magnetically Arrested Disks: Results

-(black dotted line), where $\tau_{\rm MAD} = \tau/18.5$ and $a_0$ is the initial spin.
-The second row of panels from the top shows the dependence of BH mass $M$ vs.~$t$, we find that both the total mass and irreducible mass of the BH eventually increase with time, as expected.
-Although the total and irreducible BH masses are initially distinct, they very soon converge, by $t/\tau \approx 0.05$.
-The bottom panel shows the efficiency $\eta$ vs. time.
+The second row of panels from the top shows the dependence of BH mass $M$ vs.~$t$.
+The total BH mass, M is shown by the red lines, and the irreducible BH mass, $M_{\rm irr} = M (\frac{1}{2} r_{\rm H}(a))^{1/2}$, is shown by the dashed blue lines.
+The irreducible mass increases with time.
+The total BH mass increases with time for the retrograde BH, but for the prograde BH, we find that the total mass find that both the total mass and irreducible mass of the BH overall increase with time.
+While the BH is rapidly spinning, the total and irreducible BH masses are distinct because the BH also possesses rotational mass.
+As the BH spins down, $M_{\rm irr}$ and $M$ converge, after $t/\tau \approx 0.1$.

+The bottom panel shows the efficiency $\eta$ vs. mass-doubling time.
+In terms of the specific energy flux $e_{\rm in}$ onto the BH, we can write down the total efficiency with which the BH converts rest-mass energy into power: In terms of the hydrodynamic and electromagnetic specific energy fluxes, we can write it as The energy fluxes $e_{\rm HD}$ and $e_{\rm EM}$ are computed using the fits derived above.
 As the BH spins down, the EM efficiency drops.
-In comparison, the hydrodynamic efficiency, $|1-e_{in ,\rm HD}|$, remains roughly constant, consistent with the fact that in MADs, the disk torques do not significantly affect BH spin evolution with time.
+In comparison, the hydrodynamic efficiency, $|1-e_{\rm HD}|$, remains roughly constant, consistent with the fact that in MADs, the disk torques do not significantly affect BH spin evolution with time.

 Interestingly, the inset in the left middle panel of Fig.~\ref{fig:retrograde} shows that for the prograde case, the total BH mass slightly decreases before increasing.
 We see that during the short time the BH mass decreases, the rapidly rotating BH is spinning down so fast that the total efficiency $\eta$, the red curve in the bottom panel of Fig.~\ref{fig:retrograde}, exceeds $100\%$.

 This is the first demonstration that, as a function of time, the BH actually \emph{loses} mass due to the jets outshining accretion.
 The cause of this phenomenon is that the BH rapidly loses rotation energy at high spin electromagnetically (through the jets), faster than the irreducible mass increases due to the energy supplied by accretion (through the disk).